Final-ITI/Backend/src/modules/wallet/API_DOCUMENTATION.md

 ## Overview

 The Wallet API provides endpoints for teachers to manage their wallet balance, payout requests, and banking information.
+It also includes super admin endpoints for managing payout requests.

 ## Authentication

-All endpoints require authentication with a Bearer token and teacher role authorization.
+All endpoints require authentication with a Bearer token and appropriate role authorization (teacher or superadmin).

-## Endpoints
+## Teacher Endpoints

 ### 1. Get Wallet Balance